Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent strategic initiatives include pursuing regulatory approvals for Roxadustat in additional regions, advancing the clinical development of Pamrevlumab, and exploring new partnerships and acquisitions.
+Recent Initiatives: Recent initiatives include pursuing US regulatory approval for roxadustat, advancing pamrevlumab clinical trials, and seeking new collaborations.

 Summary